deadex-ng/quest-challange/README.md

 #### Step 3 [bash_script]:
 - Learning Objective: Writing bash scripts
 - Narrative: The team manager asks the player to open a PR with the script for future use.
-- Instructions: Create a script that takes in a file as a argument and outputs a zipped archive of the file in the root directory.
+- Instruction: Create a script that takes in a file as a argument and outputs a zipped archive of the file in the root directory.
 - Hints:
     - In order to allow someone else to use your script you would want to make it exectutable.
 You can find instructions here [link](https://www.andrewcbancroft.com/blog/musings/make-bash-script-executable/)
     - To get arguments in your bash script you can use the following [link](https://www.baeldung.com/linux/use-command-line-arguments-in-bash-script)